 - ensuring employees are paid at least the minimum wage

 - payment of annual holiday pay upon termination

 - payment of public holidays, sick leave and bereavement leave

 - parental leave entitlements.

-LSO’s apply an informal "guided self-resolution" process to attempt resolution of complaints involving individual or smaller systems issues.
-Guided Self-resolution is effectively the provision of information, guidance and assistance to enable the parties to resolve the matter themselves, whilst ensuring that minimum employment standards are being complied with.
+Labour Standards Officers apply an informal guided self-resolution process to attempt resolution of complaints involving individual or smaller systems issues.
+Guided self-resolution is the provision of information, guidance and assistance to enable the parties to resolve the matter themselves, whilst ensuring that minimum employment standards are being complied with.
 However, employees should at least have attempted to discuss the matter in good faith with their employer first.

-Where the LSERT is unable to facilitate resolution the parties are advised of their options to address the outstanding matters themselves which could involve them seeking the assistance of the Employment Relations Authority or mediation.
+Where the LSERT is unable to facilitate resolution, the parties are advised of their options to address the outstanding matters themselves which could involve mediation or seeking the assistance of the Employment Relations Authority.
 However, in some cases the complaints will be found to be more serious than originally recognised or they will involve systems issues that are not able to be resolved through the guided self-resolution process.
 These matters may be referred on to a regional Labour Inspectorate office for investigation.